merkle-open/generator-nitro/app/templates/project/docs/client-templates.md

 ### Template source

-The templates are generated from all files with the file type `.hbs` located in the directory `template` within a component.
+The templates are generated from all files with the file type `.hbs` located in the directory `template` within a pattern.
 The template name has not to contain slashes or special characters.
 Use only names with lowercase letters, dashes and dots.

 ### Precompiled template